• info@al-dirassa.com

 • the word category: noun, verb, adjective or expression.

 Do not try to learn too many words at once.
-It is better to memorize five useful words and reuse them several times than to copy a long list and forget it quickly.
+It is better to memorize five useful words and reuse them several times than to copy a long list that you will quickly forget.

-5. Use videos and apps with a clear method
+5. Use videos, apps and books with method

-• listen to a simple dialogue and write down the words you understand;
+• listen to a short dialogue and write down the words understood;

 You can also support your learning with free Arabic books for beginners.
-Books are useful for calm revision, structured progression and strengthening what you learn in class.
+Books are useful for calm revision, following a progression and reinforcing what you learn in lessons.

 6. Speak Arabic, even with simple sentences